Debabrath7/OrBIQ/README.md

-# OrbIQ – Prompt Engineering Sandbox
+# OrbIQ – Prompt Engineering

 OrbIQ is a modular Streamlit app designed to experiment with prompt engineering techniques for NLP tasks like: